 In Spain, the cost of an IVF cycle using donor sperm ranges from €3,200 to €5,000 approximately.
 Price variation depends on the fertility clinic chosen to carry out the treatment and the special characteristics of each particular situation.

 Did you know that we can help you to choose a fertility clinic for your IVF with donor sperm cycle?
-All you have to do is use "The Calculator", an easy-to-use tool that is capable of filtering the best clinics and tailor an individual report exclusively for you with useful tips that will help you make a well informed decision.
+All you have to do is get your Fertility Report now.
+This easy-to-use tool is capable of filtering the best clinics and tailor an individual report exclusively for you with useful tips that will help you make a well informed decision.

 Fees usually include expenses derived from the whole process, e.g. sperm donor compensation, screening of potential sperm donors, sperm cryopreservation, etc.